-10.4.
-Where 50% of members of a meeting are required to withdraw, the Chair (or deputy) will determine whether or not the discussion can proceed.
+- 13.4.
+Where 50% of members of a meeting are required to withdraw, the Chair (or Deputy) will determine whether or not the discussion can proceed.
 This decision will be based on whether the meeting is quorate, as set out in Standing Orders (in relation to the Governing Body) and in line with the terms of reference (for all other meetings).
-Where a quorum cannot be convened the Chair will consult with the Audit Committee

-Chair to ensure timely management of the issue.
-Possible actions are set out in Section 8.4.10 of the Constitution (see Appendix D).
+Where a quorum cannot be convened, the Chair will consult with the Audit Committee Chair to ensure timely management of the issue.
+Possible actions are set out in Section 8 the Constitution (see Appendix 7). - 13.5.

-10.5.
 Any arrangements made or agreed in a meeting will be recorded in the minutes.

-11. DECLARATIONS IN RELATION TO PROCUREMENT
+14. DECLARATIONS IN RELATION TO PROCUREMENT